sagemath/trac_to_gh/Issue 8489.md

 # Issue 8489: New `sageexample` environment for sagetex

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8489

 Original creator: nthiery